-This guide is based on standards and interpretations that have been issued by the IASB as at 15 April 2014 and that are required to be applied by an entity with an annual reporting period beginning on 1 January 2014.
-IFRSs that are effective for annual periods beginning after 1 January 2014 have not been adopted early.
-However, example disclosures for the early adoption of IFRS 9 Financial Instruments (November 2013) are included in Appendix III.
+This guide reflects standards and interpretations that have been issued by the IASB as at 15 March 2015 and that are required to be applied by an entity with an annual reporting period beginning on 1 January 2015 ('currently effective requirements').
+The early adoption of IFRSs that are effective for annual periods beginning after 1 January 2015 ('forthcoming requirements') has not been illustrated.
+Standards other than IAS 34 Interim Financial Reporting are not discussed in this guide, except in the context of disclosures in condensed interim financial statements.